 COVID has had a significant effect on some industries, and while most will return to their original strength, it may take years for this to happen.
 If you’re thinking about a career in an industry that has had significant challenges due to COVID, such as the cruise industry or theatre productions, then do some research on what the situation currently is and how many job opportunities are available.

 Learn The Ropes

-Now you know what you want to achieve how are you going to get there?
-Some careers take years of study and a mass of qualifications, or years of workplace experience, before you get the level you want.
+Now that you know what you want to achieve, how are you going to get there?
+Some careers take years of study and numerous qualifications, or years of workplace experience, before you get to the level you want.
 Look at what you can do to get where you want to go, either in the workplace or in your personal time.
 Internships are a great way to break into certain industries, but remember to be aware of your worth and don’t let businesses take advantage of your passion.

 Research Your Options

 Now you’ve looked inward and think you know what career you want to pursue, take the time to research your options.
 Is your dream job working at the best advertising company in the world?
 Then maybe you should know what companies are at the top of their game.
 Once you have a list in mind, research the different companies and their values.
 What are they looking for and where do you fit in?
 Having a clear goal and idea of what employers expect of you will help you to go further in your career.